originalmk/skrytka-app/README.md

     - Install PostgreSQL DBMS
     - Setup some database and user with permissions to it
     - Create .env file in the main directory and fill it in with fields DB_USER, DB_PASS, DB_HOST, DB_PORT, DB_NAME and COOKIE_SECRET.
 In case of confusion you may check exemplary .env file saved as .env.example in the root directory of this repository.
-2. Run both SQL scripts, which are located in the main directory.
+2. Run SQL migrations.
+To do that you should have knex installed globally (npm install knex -g) and then execute `knex migrate:latest` in the root directory.
 For app to be usable it is also recommended to insert some data to the database.
     - Note: Images should be added in media/images directory and image paths inserted into database should only contain part starting with images/ for example image may be uploaded at media/images/wozLEFT.webp and path in database should be images/wozLEFT.webp.
 3. Run `npm install` in the main directory.
 4. Run `npm install` in the client directory.